-When an asset does not have enough history for the selected backtest length, Portfolio Lab fills its missing price history with the prices of a similar asset or index.
+When an asset does not have enough history for the selected backtest length, its missing price history is filled with the prices of a similar asset or index.
 This operation is called a backfill.

 In the above example, the selected backtest length was 20 years, however two portfolio assets had less than 20 years history: